DataDog/browser-sdk/packages/rum/README.md

 `excludedActivityUrls`
 : Optional<br/>
 **Type:** List<br/>
 A list of request origins ignored when computing the page activity.
+See [How page activity is calculated][16].

 `trackSessionAcrossSubdomains`
 : Optional<br/>